© Ayash Basu | May 2017

-Amsterdam's NDSM Wharf
+Amsterdam's NDSM Werf

 The NDSM is an extension of Amsterdam and yet a stark contrast.
 Cobblestone streets, canals, boats, charming 16th century Dutch architecture, Renaissance museums, delicate cheeses and lacework give way to exposed steel, warehouses, brick facades, gritty street art, industrial size exhibition spaces and a vibe that feels marginally edgier than Dam Square or the Canal Ring.
-Yet, ferry boats transport hundreds of people every 30 mins back and forth from Centraal station free of cost - artists, technicians, entrepreneurs, employees, marketers, social media gurus, social workers, housing developers, restaurateurs and the people of Amsterdam.
+Yet, ferry boats transport hundreds of people every 30 mins back and forth from Centraal station free of cost - artists, technicians, entrepreneurs, musicians, constructions workers, employees, marketers, social media gurus, social workers, housing developers, restaurateurs and the people of Amsterdam.

 Until having gone there, one might perceive the NDSM as Amsterdam's second cousin, trying but not quite there, a competent side dish but not the main course.
 But there is as much Dam quirkiness, Dutch charm and pragmatism, refinement and stimulation that makes this place tick.
 Very effectively.
-Take Faralda crane hotel for instance, yes this crane on the edge of the NDSM offers three of the most spacious and high end suites in the world.
+Take the Faralda crane hotel for instance, yes this crane on the edge of the NDSM offers three of the most spacious and high end suites in the world.
 Or, the Lasloods, a welding hangar back in the day, now being modified to be the largest street art museum in the world with 7,000 sq. meters of floor space, twice the size of the turbine hall at the Tate Museum in London.
 Or that, this defunct shipyard is now a hot bed for start-ups, emerging technology and social media companies as well as for larger established players like Red Bull, who have moved their Netherlands headquarters to the NDSM.